 Choosing Drug Treatment and Alcohol Treatment

-Choosing Drug Treatment and Alcohol Treatment is the first step toward recovery.
+Choosing the right drug treatment and alcohol treatment is the first step toward recovery.
 Knowing which treatment center and which level of care is right can be confusing.
-Doing your homework is important when Choosing Drug Treatment and Alcohol Treatment, but being properly assessed and finding quality care is paramount.
+Doing your homework is important when choosing drug or alcohol treatment, but being properly assessed and finding quality care is paramount.

 Call and speak with their intake staff.
 Ask questions.
-Discuss treatment options, cost and expectations.
+Discuss treatment options, cost, and expectations.
 Look for what you can expect in care – how will the treatment support your recovery.
-If you hear a lot about the beach, the mountains, the lakes, the sheet thread count, the pool, and all the accoutrements and not so much about the care – the therapy and group types, staff credentials, clients’ treatment goals, program methodology – then you can decide do you want a vacation or do you want to get well.
+If you hear a lot about the beach, the mountains, the lakes, the sheet thread count, the pool, and all the accouterments and not so much about the care – the therapy and group types, staff credentials, clients’ treatment goals, program methodology – then you can decide if you want a vacation or if you want to get well.

-Most health insurance provides some coverage when Choosing Drug Treatment and Alcohol Treatment, eating disorder, mental health and substance abuse treatment.
+Most health insurance provides some coverage when choosing drug and alcohol, eating disorder, mental health, and substance abuse treatment.
 If you need assistance understanding your coverage and what your financial responsibility will be, most intake representatives will do a verification during the intake assessment process.

-If you do not have health insurance when choosing drug treatment and alcohol treatment, treatment programs will discuss payment obligations and options with you.
+If you do not have health insurance when choosing a drug treatment and alcohol treatment facility, don’t worry.
+Most treatment programs will discuss payment obligations and options with you.
 Treatment centers have different degrees of cost, depending on the level of care, the number of hours of treatment offered, the degree of medical supervision, the level of licensed and certified staff.
 Some facilities are privately owned, some are non-profit and others are offered by state and federal agencies.

 When looking for help, it is most important to look at the appropriate level of care – not only the cost.
 There are benefits at every level of care, so seek the assistance to assess which level of care is best to start.